apache/amoro/docs/user-guides/using-tables.md

 ### Adjust optimizing parameters

 You can manually set parameters such as execution interval, task size, and execution timeout for different types of Optimize.
-For example, to set the execution interval for minor optimizing type, you can do the following:
+For example, to set the execution interval for minor optimizing, you can do the following:

 ```sql
 ALTER TABLE test_db.test_log_store set tblproperties (